mirego/plug_image_processing/README.md

 ### Operations

-A number of operations exposed by libvips are supported by `ImageProxy`.
-See the `ImageProxy.Operations.*` module for more details.
+A number of operations exposed by libvips are supported by `PlugImageProcessing`.
+See the `PlugImageProcessing.Operations.*` module for more details.

 ### Requests validations